Basic Internship Guidelines

 Fast Company has a simple and easy to read article that provides some great guidance when building your new internship program.
 In addition, the Career Development team can offer tips, guidance and support in building an internship that will serve both you and our students well.

-First-time registrants should use a concise company description that will attract interest in your company and and the position you wish to full.
+First-time registrants should use a concise but engaging company description that will attract interest in your company and and the position you wish to full.

-CCA's Office of Career Development will approve your registration within one business day.
-Once approved, you will receive a confirmation email with your ID and password, at which time you can access the [job board at CCA Works] job board where you can post a job or internship opportunity.
+CCA's Office of Career Development will approve your company site registration as soon as possible.
+Once approved, you will receive a confirmation email with your ID and password.
+You can then access the [job board at CCA Works] job board to post you job or internship opportunity.

-Most internships are paid and must be approved by the program's faculty internship advisor in order for a student to receive credit.
-If an internship is not academically relevant and is not approved, you will be notified and may be asked to change the internship into a part-time position on the job board at CCA Works.
+The majority of internships are paid and must be approved by the program's faculty internship advisor in order for a student to receive credit.
+If an internship is not academically relevant and is not approved, you will be notified and may be asked to consider changing the internship into a part-time position on the job board at CCA Works.
 If you have questions about pay, please see the employer FAQ.